bemer/containers-on-aws-workshop/04-DeployEcsCluster/README.md

 At this moment, you should have two Group ID's: the instance Security Group ID and the ALB Security Group ID.
 The next step is to create a rule in the Security Group used by the EC2 instance allowing all the traffic from the ALB security group.
 In order to proceed, let's get back to the instance Security Group.
 You can do this by searching for the ID that you have.
 In the instance Security Group, let's now create a new rule.

-Select the instance Security Group and click in **Inbound** and them in **Edit**.
+Select the instance Security Group and click in **Inbound** and then in **Edit**.
 Here, we will have a rule previously create allowing traffic in the port 80 from anywhere.
 Let's change this rule, in order to allow all traffic coming from the ALB security group to our EC2 instance.
 Start changing the `Type` to `All Traffic` and add the ALB Security Group ID in the field `Source`.
 Finally, let's add a description about this rule, so we will be able to understand what is this rule later.
 To change the rule, click in **Save**:

 ![security group configuration](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/sg_configuration.png)